Understanding Your Unique Skin Type: A Comprehensive Guide

 Sensitive skin is fragile, often accompanied by sensations of heat, tightness, dryness, redness, or itching.
 This skin type has a compromised barrier, making it susceptible to infections and allergic reactions.

 Sensitive skin can result from over-scrubbing, over-exfoliating, or using harsh skincare products.
-When dealing with sensitive skin, opt for products with soothing and natural ingredients like green tea, cucumber, and chamomile.
+When dealing with sensitive skin, opt for products with soothing effects.
+They generally have natural ingredients like green tea, cucumber, and chamomile.
 Conduct patch tests for new products to avoid potential allergic reactions.

 As we age, our skin becomes less elastic, leading to lines, wrinkles, and pigmentation.
 This change is due to reduced cell activity, slower regeneration, lower collagen production, and damage from UV radiation.